-One of the most popular is Replication – a real-time visualization of a double helix of DNA being copied–, showing the complex replication machinery at work every time a cell divides.
-As a molecular biologist, my personal favorite, Chromosome and Kinetochore, shows dyneins and kinesins walking along the microtubule.
-The visualisation feels like one of the most endearing moments that takes place in molecular biology, giving a clear sense of how the motor proteins move chromosomes during mitosis or cell division.
+One of the most popular is Replication – a real-time visualization of a double helix of DNA being copied-showing the complex replication machinery at work every time a cell divides.
+Chromosome and Kinetochore, show dyneins and kinesins walking along the microtubule.
+The visualisation feels like one of the most endearing moments that take place in molecular biology, giving a clear sense of how the motor proteins move chromosomes during mitosis or cell division.

 I was part of the first generation to grow up with access to a personal computer.
 The most pivotal machine in my life was the Amiga 500 and the stunning computer graphics of video games and demoscene.
 I wasted way too many summers in front of a CRT monitor.

 At school, I had great science teachers who made it easy to become fascinated with biology.
 At eighteen, I went to Melbourne University to become a marine scientist just like Jacques Cousteau and study sharks.

 As part of the marine program, I had to take a course in cell biology, where I had my mind blown wide open by the beauty of microscopic organisms, as presented by Prof Jeremy Pickett-Heaps.
 Jeremy had a darkened research lab with hulking microscopes.
 Each focused on tiny drops of muddy green pond water.

 Jeremy’s time-lapse recordings of the microscopic worlds revealed to me the spectacular activity of living cells.
 From Jeremy, I learned how to operate various types of microscopes and interpret the images they generate.
 I was also taught how to navigate scientific literature and translate the language of science.